Availity/availity-react/packages/spaces/README.md

 - **`spaceId`**: String.
 Optional, required if `payerId` is not provided.
 The payer spaces ID for the payer for which you want a image.
 - **`payerId`**: String.
 Optional, required if `spaceId` is not provided.
 The payer ID for the payer for which you want a image.
+- **`skeletonProps`**: object.
+Optional, dimensions passed to loader to show while the image is loading.

 ### SpacesDisclaimer (Named Export)
 Display the disclaimer for a given space id.